willn-dev/metadata_scraper/README.md

 # metadata_scraper

 JPG/JPEG images hold lots of metadata.
-This is a simple tool I wrote so I can see whats inside these jpeg images.
-I made this without any external libraries, because I wanted to be sure I understood it well.
+This is a simple tool I wrote so I can see some of the interesting things inside them.

+this was made to purposefully not use any external libraries for jpeg analysis, but rather to gain a better understanding of bytes objects, and bit parsing.

 # How to use.